vasilakisfil/Introspected-REST/README.md

 ```

 This API _should_ be REST-compliant by not providing any API capabilities, hypermedia or actions.
-The imaginary Media Type `application/vnd.weather+yaml` is supposed to provide all the necessary information
+Of course, the imaginary Media Type `application/vnd.weather+yaml` is supposed to provide all the necessary information
 because otherwise the client would fail to understand things like

 * what are the attributes of the response